Bicycle Information

 • Obey street signs, signals, and road markings, just like a car.

-• Assume the other person doesn’t see you; look ahead for hazards or situations to avoid.
+• Assume the other person doesn’t see you.

 • Most bicycles that are stolen were unlocked.
-To help deter theft and assist Campus Safety Services in returning a lost or stolen bicycle you should complete a Bicycle Registration form.
+To help deter theft and assist Campus Safety Services in returning a lost or stolen bicycle you should complete the BICYCLE REGISTRATION FORM.

-• Remember to lock your bicycle at all times.
+• Lock your bicycle at all times.
 U-bolt locks are recommended.

-• While it is important to keep your bicycle locked, keep in mind that you cannot lock your bicycle to trees, railings, lights, or sign posts.
+• You cannot lock your bicycle to trees, railings, lights, or sign posts.

-• Please be mindful to not lock your bicycle to another bicycle.
+• Be mindful to not lock your bicycle to another bicycle.

 • Bicycles on Williams College property that appear to be abandoned will be taken into custody by Campus Safety and Security, logged, and stored for a period of one year, or until claimed by the owner.
 Unclaimed bicycles are donated to charitable organizations.